yyyyannisz/Interactive-Lab-Hub/Lab 2/README.md

 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+***first feedback***: Comparison to Clue App:
+Your project reminds them of the Clue period tracking app.
+While Clue also uses a "period clock" visual, your design stands out by clearly identifying the four distinct phases (menstrual, follicular, ovulatory, luteal), which they find more informative and helpful.

+Suggestions for Additional Features:

+Add educational content about menstrual health (e.g., phase explanations, hormone changes).

+Include symptom tracking, such as recording bleeding volume or other physical/emotional states.

+Wellness Integration Idea:
+Consider integrating with fitness and self-care routines, such as:

+🧘 Yoga

+🧠 Meditation

+🏃‍♀️ Exercise planning
+These could be tailored to the user’s current cycle phase to support holistic well-being.

+***second feedback***:
+Strong Concept:
+They think your design concept is very useful.
+It turns an abstract idea (the menstrual cycle) into a familiar format (a clock), making it easier to understand and remember which stage one is in.

+Questions on Usage:
+They wonder how the app calculates “Day X” of the cycle.
+For people with irregular periods, can the app provide custom calculations or explanations?

+Interface Layout:
+Showing energy level, symptoms, and recommended activities all at once might feel overwhelming.
+They suggest thinking about layout and organization to make the interface cleaner and more engaging.

+Additional Features:
+They really like your design overall but suggest adding a mood/lifestyle recommendation module, e.g.:

+“Today is good for watching a relaxing movie”

+“Chat with friends”

+Or integrating with an external calendar to tailor exercise or activity suggestions to the user’s actual schedule.

+***Third feedback***:
+Good Concept Overall:
+They think the idea is great overall.

+Concern for Irregular Cycles:
+For users with irregular menstrual cycles, the clock might not be as useful in its current form.

+Customization Suggestion:
+They suggest adding user customization so people can input their own cycle data and compare their personal cycle vs. the “normal” cycle for better relevance.

 # Prep for Part 2

 1. Pick up remaining parts for kit on Thursday lab class.
 Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.